How we do creative marketing at Koala

 With Dany's clean brand design, fun tone-of-voice and loveable approach to adopting real koalas, it has ambushed the furniture industry in Australia.

-A lot has happened in two years.
+A lot has happened in two-and-a-half years.

 My crush on Koala

 I first came in contact with the brand after seeing it on my Facebook feed, and driving past their Surry Hills office on my way to the gym.
 More research revealed articles like this, and I realised I was witnessing something special in its early stages, and just down the road.

 Running out of cash on my 2017 sabbatical AKA the Summer of Code, I stumbled across a LinkedIn job ad for Koala, for a full-time Front-End Developer.
 Harbouring a bit of a crush on the brand, I fired off a cover letter but didn't think much of it, given I wanted to work at least 2 days a week on my own projects.